rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 ## Step 7: EpisodePicker Logic

-We start by implementing the ShowEpisodePickerScreen(seasonContent) function that we call in the details screen logic.
+We start by implementing the ShowEpisodePickerView(seasonContent) function that we call in the details View logic.
 We begin by creating an CategoryListView object and set the posterShape to be square.

 ```
 episodePicker = CreateObject("roSGNode", "CategoryListView")